facebook

 4. Sugarlands Valley Nature Trail

-The Sugarlands Nature Trail is a short, half-mile trail in the national park.
+The Sugarlands Nature Trail is a half-mile trail in the national park, making it one of the shortest of all the easy hikes in the Smoky Mountains.
 It’s the only trail that is wheelchair accessible because it is paved.
 You can find this trail about a half mile past Sugarlands Visitor Center, right on Newfound Gap Road.
 You’ll see remains of homes and a stream running alongside the trail.

 5. Abrams Falls